tashigg/tashi-depin-worker/README.md

 ## Setup

+### Get the Binary

+`tashi-depin-worker` is available as a binary and a container image for x86-64 Linux.

+Binary releases are available on the [Releases page](https://github.com/tashigg/tashi-depin-worker/releases).

+Container images are available in the [GitHub Container Registry](https://github.com/orgs/tashigg/packages/container/package/tashi-depin-worker).

 ### Prepare a License Token

 For initial testing, Tashi DePIN uses the following [ERC-721]/[ERC-4907] contract on Sepolia testnet: